U-GOD/cascading-revocation-network/frontend/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to view the app.
+Open [http://localhost:5173](http://localhost:5173) in your browser to view the app.

-## Application Flow

-This template demonstrates a complete Advanced Permissions (ERC-7715) flow:

-1. **Create Session Account**: Users can create a session account that will be used to redeem permissions.
-2. **Grant Permissions**: Users can grant Advanced Permissions to the session account.
-3. **Redeem Permissions**: The session account can use the granted permissions to perform actions on behalf of the MetaMask user.

-## Learn More
+## Learn more

-To learn more about Smart Accounts Kit, take a look at the following resources:
+To learn more about MetaMask Smart Accounts, take a look at the following resources:

-- [Advanced Permissions (ERC-7715) guide](https://docs.metamask.io/smart-accounts-kit/guides/advanced-permissions/execute-on-metamask-users-behalf/) - Learn how to use ERC-7715 permissions.
-- [Smart Accounts Kit Documentation](https://docs.metamask.io/smart-accounts-kit/) - Learn more about Smart Accounts Kit features and API.
+- [MetaMask Smart Accounts Quickstart](https://docs.metamask.io/smart-accounts-kit/get-started/smart-account-quickstart/) - Get started quickly with the MetaMask Smart Accounts
+- [Delegation guide](https://docs.metamask.io/smart-accounts-kit/guides/delegation/execute-on-smart-accounts-behalf/) - Get started quickly with creating a MetaMask smart account and completing the delegation lifecycle (creating, signing, and redeeming a delegation).